List of Major League Baseball perfect games: Dennis Martínez

 Martínez, born in Granada, Nicaragua, was the first major league pitcher born outside of the United States to throw a perfect game.
 He achieved the feat for the Montreal Expos against the Los Angeles Dodgers in July 1991.
 Opposing pitcher Mike Morgan was perfect through five full innings, the latest the opposing starter in a perfect game has remained perfect.
 Two days earlier, Expos pitcher Mark Gardner no-hit the Dodgers through nine innings but lost the no-hitter in the tenth, meaning the Expos narrowly missed throwing a no-hitter and a perfect game in the same series.
 Martínez's catcher, Ron Hassey, had also caught Len Barker's perfect game.
-This was the third perfect game pitched against the Brooklyn/Los Angeles Dodgers, joining those of Larsen and Browning; the only other teams to lose more than one perfect game are the Twins (Hunter and Wells) and the Rays (Buehrle, Hernandez and Braden).
+This was the third perfect game pitched against the Brooklyn/Los Angeles Dodgers, joining those of Larsen and Browning; the only other teams to lose more than one perfect game are the Twins (Hunter and Wells), the Rays (Buehrle, Hernandez, and Braden) and the Athletics (Young and German).

 Kenny Rogers

-Rogers benefited from center fielder Rusty Greer's fantastic diving catch of a line drive hit by Rex Hudler, leading off the ninth inning.
+Rogers benefited from center fielder Rusty Greer's diving catch of a line drive by Rex Hudler, who led off the ninth inning.
 Rogers' performance against the Angels came 10 seasons after Witt's perfect game against the Rangers.
 The Angels and Rangers are the only major league teams to record perfect games against each other.
 The home plate umpire was a minor league fill-in, Ed Bean, who was working his 29th Major League game and seventh behind the plate.
 At the time, Bean was substituting for 17-year veteran Ken Kaiser and worked only seven more MLB games following Rogers' performance.